ralphotowo/sre-asst/README.md

 This is my attempt to satisfy the requirements of the Lead SRE assignment for Ecosia.

+### Execute Shell Script
+1. Clone this repository and change directory into it
+2. Grant the build.sh script execute permissions (`chmod +x build.sh`)
+3. Execute the script on a machine with minikube installed: `./build.sh`

+### Overview

 The following is an overview of the various components:
 - **server.js**: A web server written in node.js
     - Requires the HTTP function and establishes a conditional to respond to /tree